Mountainmancodes/Musical-Board/README.md

 - **Add Tasks**: Create new tasks with a title, description, and deadline.
 - **Delete Tasks**: Remove tasks from the board.
 - **Drag and Drop**: Move tasks between "To Do", "In Progress", and "Done" columns.
-- **Due Date Highlighting**: Tasks are highlighted based on their due dates.
 - **Persistent Storage**: Tasks are saved in the browser's local storage.

 ## Technologies Used